-Specifically designed for men and women reentering the community from state prison.
-Services are available Sacramento County parolees and their families during the transition from prison to home.
+Sacramento Community Based Coalition is specifically designed for men and women reentering the community from state prison.
+Services are available for Sacramento County programs parolees and their families during the transition from prison to home.
 A referral from the parole agent is required.

-Education: Literacy skills, GED, Math skills (General and Job related), Vocational training Referrals and 4-day Introductory Computer Literacy Track.
+Education: Literacy skills, GED, Math skills (General and Job related), trade school for felons vocational services training Referrals and 4-day Introductory Computer Literacy Track.

 Substance Abuse and Other treatment Services: Outpatient Drug and Alcohol Treatment and Education, Anger Management, STD Education, Parenting and Family classes, Male and Female 52 week Batterers program and direct referrals to residential treatment providers, sober living homes and AA/NA.

-Vocational Services: Coaching (when appropriate), assistance with job related needs, 4-day job readiness track, Caltrans partnership providing up to 90 days in a paid employment training program, on-site computer lab, vocational, educational and risk/needs assessments, RT fare and passes, funding for sober living housing and service referrals.
+Vocational Services: and trade school for felons Coaching (when appropriate), assistance with job related needs, 4-day job readiness track, Caltrans partnership providing up to 90 days in a paid employment training program, on-site computer lab, vocational, educational and risk/needs assessments, RT fare and passes, funding for sober living parolee housing Sacramento and service referrals.